taissaxl/taissaxl/README.md

 ### Hi there 👋
 <p>My name is Taíssa and I am an Information Systems student at UFJF.
-  My skills include C++, Java, JavaScript, HTML, CSS and Python.
+  My skills include C, C++, Java, JavaScript, HTML, CSS, Python and SQL.
 </p>

 ---